longhorn/website/content/docs/1.7.0/nodes-and-volumes/volumes/rwx-volumes.md

   ```
   In this example, the Share Manager pods and RWX volumes will be scheduled in the `us-west-1` region.

-### Using `shareManagerTolerations`
+### `shareManagerTolerations`

-You can define `shareManagerTolerations` in the `storageClass.Parameters`.
-These tolerations are merged with global `taint-toleration` settings and applied to the share manager pods, allowing more flexible scheduling based on node taints.
+You can also use the StorageClass parameter `shareManagerTolerations` to allow more flexible scheduling based on node taints.
+The defined tolerations are merged with global `taint-toleration` settings and then applied to the Share Manager pods.

   Example:
   ```